evanbones/Reliable-Recipes/README.md

 ### Usage

 The mod watches a specific folder in your instance (e.g., `./config/reliable_recipes`) for JSON files.
-Upon game startup or data reload, it injects these changes into the internal registries.
+Upon server startup or data reload, it injects these changes into the internal registries.

 ## JSON Structure